emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 4

-^ Coaching is supposed to help them get through these blockers more quickly than on their own.
-When you're coaching, you'll need to be an empathetic listener *and* hold the other person accountable to their own goals.
-If we think of their current work approach as a house, coaching focusses on fixing one window.
+^ If our current work approach was a house, coaching focusses on fixing one window, like these fear blockers.
+A coach is both an empathetic listener *and* holds you accountable to *your own* goals.

 ---